devsecopsbiz/cookbook/README.md

     ![](img/card-active-bugs.png)

 3. To get the latest count, add **Is Current** as a page level filter, and select the True checkbox.
-The **Is Current** field is added automatically to all datasets, marking the rows that contain the latest revision of the work items.
+The **Is Current** field is added automatically to all data sets, marking the rows that contain the latest revision of the work items.

     ![](img/iscurrent.png)